-The joint sealing compound shall be of hot poured, elastomeric type or cold polysulphide/polyurethene/silicone type having flexibility, resistance to age hardening and durability as perIRC:57.
-Manufacturer's certificate shall be produced by the Contractor for establishing that the sealant is not more than six months old and stating that the sealant complies with the relevant standard mentioned poured sealants shall be one of the following:
+The joint sealing compound shall be of hot poured, elastomeric type or cold polysulphide/ polyurethene/silicone type having flexibility, resistance to age hardening and durability as perIRC:57.
+Manufacturer's certificate shall be produced by the Contractor for establishing that the sealant is not more than six months old and stating that the sealant complies with the relevant standard mentioned below.
+The samples shall meet the requirements as mentionedin IRC:57.